Esteban Gutiérrez: 2009

 Gutiérrez was invited to the GP2 test in Jerez, Spain for the 2009 season on 6 October for ART Grand Prix, his first time in a GP2 car.
-During the day he improved on his times finishing with a time just over half a second slower than the fastest time set by Jules Bianchi, who was also driving for ART.
+During the day, he improved on his times finishing with a time just over half a second slower than the fastest time set by Jules Bianchi, who was also driving for ART.
 He was also recognised as the third fastest rookie of the day.
 Gutiérrez again participated in another test session for GP2 at the end of year test in Paul Ricard, France for Telmex Arden International.

 2010

-At the end of 2010, after winning the Inaugural GP3 season with ART, the GP2 sister team signed him for a full drive for the 2011 season.
+At the end of 2010, after winning the inaugural GP3 season with ART, the GP2 sister team signed Gutiérrez for a full drive for the 2011 season.

 2011

 ART Grand Prix was renamed Lotus ART for the 2011.
-Gutierrez was paired with Jules Bianchi for both the GP2 series and GP2 Asia series.
-He finished eleventh in the 2011 GP2 Asia series after taking a single 4th-place finish at the Imola sprint race.
+Gutiérrez was paired with Jules Bianchi for both the GP2 series and GP2 Asia series.
+He finished eleventh in the 2011 GP2 Asia series after taking a single fourth-place finish at the Imola sprint race.

-In the main series, he finished 13th in the drivers' championship after he scored his first points with a seventh-place finish in the Valencia feature race.
+In the main series, Gutiérrez finished 13th in the drivers' championship after he scored his first points with a seventh-place finish in the Valencia feature race.
 He followed this up with his first GP2 series victory at the sprint race as well as setting his first fastest lap scoring twice more that season including a second-place finish in the sprint race at Hungary.